Skip to main content

 How does this compare to Yelp Fusion API?

 Yelp Fusion API is gated behind use-case approval + 5K/day rate limit on free tier.
-The actor delivers similar coverage at $0.008/record without rate-limit ceiling.
+The actor delivers similar coverage on pay-per-result pricing without rate-limit ceiling.
 For low-volume one-off research (under 5K/day), Yelp Fusion API is cheapest.
 For high-volume directory-builder products, the actor scales without API gatekeeping.